Grasshopper Cup 2014

 The Grasshopper Cup 2014 is the 2014's Grasshopper Cup, which is a tournament of the PSA World Tour event International (Prize money : 50 000 $).
-The event took place at the EWZ-Unterwerk Selnau in Zurich in Switzerland from 23 to 27 April.
+The event took place at the EWZ-Unterwerk Selnau in Zürich in Switzerland from 23 to 27 April.
 Amr Shabana won his first Grasshopper Cup trophy, beating Tarek Momen in the final.

 Prize money and ranking points

 For 2014, the prize purse was $50,000.
 The prize money and points breakdown is as follows: